1. Beyond Music Project

 10. Cancellation of the PROJECT

-BEYOND explicitly reserves the right to prematurely terminate the BEYOND MUSIC PROJECT at any time and without prior notice for substantial reasons or due to reasons beyond its control.
+BEYOND explicitly reserves the right to prematurely terminate the PROJECT at any time and without prior notice for substantial reasons or due to reasons beyond its control.

 11. Data protection

-By entering the PROJECT, the Participant declares his or her agreement that the personal data supplied may be saved, managed and used by the promoter in the course of the PROJECT.
+By entering the PROJECT, the Participant declares his or her agreement that the personal data supplied may be saved, managed, and used by the promoter during the PROJECT.